Yearbook: Publishing

 Australian school yearbooks are primarily published with technology, with a mix of color, spot color, and black and white pages, depending on the school's budget.

 India

 India does not have a long history of publishing school yearbooks.
 However, top Business schools and Engineering colleges publish custom yearbooks.
-This is typically created by the final year students of the batch.
-A yearbook or a memory book would consist of testimonials and common pages such as Director's address and events, and festivals' picture collages.
+This is typically created by the final-year students of the batch.
+A yearbook or a memory book would consist of testimonials and common pages such as the Director's address and events, and festivals' picture collages.

-Most top schools do create schools magazines that are shared with each student.
-Some of the early adopters among school students are starting to create custom yearbooks in the same line as created by students from the US or Europe.
+Most top schools create school magazines that are shared with each student.
+Some of the early adopters among school students are starting to create custom yearbooks along the same lines as those created by students from the US or Europe.
 This trend is likely to pick up with the advent of technology platforms that make it easy for students to create them.

 Nigeria

 In Nigeria, it is very common to find yearbooks in schools as it is in countries such as the US and Canada, though several schools allocate annual funding and publish yearbooks at the end of the school year (July or August).
 These yearbooks closely resemble those found in the US, with columns about certain themes, in-depth coverage of major events, and large collections of photos, as well as drawings reflecting daily life at these schools.
 Some schools do produce yearbooks yearly.